Introducing Redpanda Migrator for Redpanda Connect

 Note: Changing topic configurations, such as partition count, isn’t currently supported.

-Now, use the following Kafka Migrator Bundle configuration.
-Please refer to the Kafka Migrator docs for details.
+Now, use the following Redpanda Migrator Bundle configuration.
+Please refer to the Redpanda Migrator docs for details.

 input: